-Little pigs will get a lot of nutrients from grapes.
+Little guinea pigs will get a lot of nutrients from grapes.

-You will be surprised how much this fruit is beneficial to their health.
+You will be surprised how much this fruit is beneficial to your guinea piggy’s health.

 Vitamin C is an essential vitamin and antioxidant.

-It improves their immune system and gives them strength to fight against common cold and other viruses.
+It improves a guinea pig’s immune system and gives them strength to fight against common cold and other viruses.

-This nutrient is important for guinea pigs because they love to live outside and more prone to viruses.
+This nutrient is important for guinea pigs because they love to spend time outside and become prone to illnesses.

-This vitamin enhances production of a chemical in the pig’s body named serotonin, which is a happiness hormone that helps in boosting mood.
+The essential nutrient in grapes is vitamin C, which enhances the production of serotonin, which is a happiness hormone that helps in boosting mood.

-Vitamin C is a patent antioxidant, as mentioned earlier.
-It helps the body to fortify cells, if damaged, and stop the formation of cancerous tumors.
+It fortifies cells, if damaged, and stops the formation of cancerous tumors.

-Vitamins are essential for proper functioning of the animal’s body.
+Vitamins are essential for proper functioning of your guinea pig’s body.

-It is also helpful in boosting the mood of little pigs, encouraging them to learn about the environment, and giving them good sleep.
+It is also helpful in boosting the mood of little guinea pigs, encouraging them to learn about the environment.